QRXqrx/poco-oopsla25-major/README.md

     rm -rf ./libxml2_poco/corpus/xmllint
     cp -r /workdir/poco-xmllint ./libxml2_poco/corpus/xmllint
     ```
 4. Magma uses `captainrc` to configure the experiments.
 Modify `magma/tools/captain/captainrc` to get ready for fuzzing.
-We have prepared configured one under `data/` ([captainrc-xmllint](./data/captainrc-xmllint)).
+We have prepared a configured one under `data/` ([captainrc-xmllint](./data/captainrc-xmllint)).
 You can just replace the Magma original one with this:
     ```shell
     cd /workdir/magma/tools/captain
     mv captainrc captainrc.orig